rtviii/riboxyz/roadmap.md

 - [x] separate assemblies
 - [x] split ligand classes into instances
+- [ ] fit ligand parsing, transposition and fileformats to the new "polymeric factors" schema

 <!-- TODO: WIP -->
 - [ ] flash out the taxonomy : [src + host] [nodes in the db, hierarchy in the app(pull in the lib, construct dynamically on app start from assets)]